martijndierckx/hydrawise-api/README.md

 ## Getting started

 When possible use a local connection to your controller since it's not rate limited (HTTP error 429) and suffers no delays when trying to run commands on zones.
+Local connections are only possible on firmware versions below v3.0.0 however.

 ### Setup for a cloud connection